 Operating Model

-The architecture should make data movement explicit and minimize unnecessary exposure.
+The architecture should make data movement explicit, enforce permissions at retrieval time, and minimize unnecessary exposure across source systems, indexes, model calls, logs, and monitoring.

 Where it helps